-I entered into a world of firsts when I spotted McBean.
+I entered into a world of firsts as a single parent when I spotted McBean.

 This kidney bean-shaped creature floating in a foreign world captured in his first cloudy sonogram image was my soon-to-be child.

 I became the first woman in my workplace to be pregnant in recent memory and the first mother in the last two generations of my family who chose not to be married.

 In 2003, I could never have imagined how these firsts would be realized in my life.
 Never.